 Colposcopy waiting lists will need to be re-prioritised and primary health providers may find that women previously referred to colposcopy are returned to primary care for a further follow-up HPV test.
 This will require careful communication.
 Laboratories will need to rework their procedures for reporting recommended management in these cases and for many laboratories a software adjustment will be needed, where decision support software is in place.
 The NCSR will also need to adjust its follow-up communications accordingly.

-PICO questions 1a & View Systematic
+PICO questions 1a a & View Systematic

 1b review report q 1a

-View Systematic review View Evidence report q 1b Statement q 1a
+View Evidence View Modelling report

+Statement q 1b 1a